mfroeling/QMRITools-website/pages/about_main.md

 {% include page-image im_id="award" %}

-If you want to learn more about the workings of QMRITools you can watch a live discussion with the Wolfram academic outreach team about <a href=" https://www.youtube.com/watch?v=wupxxiPJkxU&t=48s" target="_blank">QMRITools</a>
+If you want to learn more about the workings of QMRITools you can watch a live discussion with the Wolfram academic outreach team about <a href="https://www.youtube.com/live/wupxxiPJkxU?si=22BV_HSSa5u7Ds3D" target="_blank">QMRITools</a>
 and the role of computational Wolfram technology.
+A more in depth explanation of <a href="https://www.youtube.com/live/LVUBupORthA?si=UjoNpM2szsrgB7xx" target="_blank">the paclet functionality</a> was presented to the Wolfram R&D Team.

 ### Referencing